Insulation Basics – Ventilation

 To keep this house at 20 degrees with an outside temperature of 10 degrees would need 207 x 10 watts = 2.07kw/hour…… just for ventilation losses

-Good draft proofing will reduce the heating required to 1.04kw/hour.
-(You would be saving $1 every five hours, more on colder nights)
+A well draft sealed house will reduce the heating required to 1.04kw/hour.
+(You would be saving $1 every five hours, with more saving on colder nights)

 See Insulation for similar Posts